 How to serve this cocktail

-Serve this purple drink in a chilled coupe glass for the ultimate elegant presentation.
+Serve this purple drink in a chilled coupe glass or martini glass for the ultimate elegant presentation.

 Now you have everything you need to make your very own Aviation cocktail, a little taste of the Jazz Age in a chilled coupe glass.
 It’s a classic cocktail recipe that’s both easy to make and endlessly beautiful to sip – a testament to the bygone era of speakeasies and glamorous garnishes.
 If you try this recipe, please rate the recipe card and leave a comment downbelow to help out the next reader!